Vassar-Robot-Competition-2018/teamB/Notebook/week-13.md

 - Wrote the RGB homing function that combined Shihan and Wenxuan's ideas together to create a system that would direct the robot back home by creating a simple internal map using the RGB sensors.
 - Tried to write code that would replace the delay statements in the main code.
 - Helped with debugging the code.
+- Cleaned up the Master Code

 **Wenxuan Guo**
 - Helped with modifying the body of the robot
 - Helped with debugging the code
 - Worked on the RGB code
 - Tested the rest of the milestones
+- Worked on implementing the line-detecting sensors so that the robot makes sure that it's actually holding a block before returning to home region

 **Shihan Zhao**
 - Worked on the bulk of the coding, writing the main code and driving the debugging process